Society of Illustrators: Museum of American Illustration and Exhibitions

-The Museum of Comic and Cartoon Art (MoCCA) transferred its assets in August 2012 to the Society, which has continued the MoCCA Fest.
 The Society also has a gallery on the second floor dedicated to MoCCA that frequently hosts smaller exhibits of comic book art.

 Recognition

 The Society of Illustrators inaugurated the Hall of Fame program in 1958, to recognize "distinguished achievement in the art of illustration".
 The first recipient was Norman Rockwell.
 Like other recognized artists, he was elected by former Society presidents for his contributions to the field of illustration.
 Every year since 1958, one or more illustrators have been added to the Hall of Fame.
 In 2001, two additional forms of recognition were added: Dean Cornwell Recognition Award and the Arthur William Brown Achievement Award, which may be awarded annually.

 In 1965, The Society established the Hamilton King Award, which is given annually to one society member.

 In 1981, The Society established the Student Scholarship Competition, which has continued annually to the present.
 The Highest Award presented to a student by the society is the Zankel Scholarship Award, established in 2006 in honor of Arthur Zankel, an advocate for higher education whose bequest made the scholarship possible.